 Eating a lot of asparagus can sometimes turn urine green and may also give the urine a distinct odor.
-An infection by a bacterium called Pseudomonas aeruginosa can cause pee to turn green or blue.
+An infection by a bacterium called Pseudomonas aeruginosa can also cause pee to turn green or sometimes blue.

 Several medications may cause blue urine.
 These include:

 - indomethacin (trade name Indocin), a nonsteroidal anti-inflammatory drug

 - cimetidine (trade name Tagamet), a stomach acid reducer

 - promethazine (trade name Phenergan), an anti-nausea drug